Article Translations: (Spanish)

 The doctor also might look into your nose and ears, listen to your chest, feel your neck, and look for other signs of infection.
 Bacteria and viruses both can cause tonsillitis.
-It's important for your doctor to know if it's strep.
-Strep is short for streptococci (say: strep-toh-KAX-eye) bacteria.
-If you have this kind of infection, you need medicine, called an antibiotic, to kill the strep bacteria.
+It's important for your doctor to know if it's caused by strep.
+Strep is short for streptococci (say: strep-tuh-KOK-eye) bacteria.
+If you have this kind of infection, known as strep throat, you need medicine to kill the strep bacteria.

 How Is Tonsillitis Treated?

 If the tonsillitis is caused by strep bacteria, the doctor will prescribe antibiotics, a type of medicine that kills bacteria.
-It's very important to take the antibiotics exactly as you're supposed to and finish the entire prescription to kill all the bacteria.
-You should finish the medicine even if you start feeling better in a few days — or the infection could come back.
+It's very important to take the antibiotics exactly as directed and to finish the entire prescription — even if you start feeling better in a few days — or the infection could come back.

 If you get tonsillitis, here are some tips that can help you feel better: